cibernox/ember-basic-dropdown/ember-basic-dropdown/README.md

 This is a very minimal dropdown.
 That means that it is agnostic about what it is going to contain.

 It is intended to be a building block for more complex components but is perfectly usable.
-It is by example the addon on which [ember-power-select](https://www.ember-power-select.com) is built upon.

-- ✅ TypeScript and Glint ready
-- 🧵 V2 addon format
-- 🚀 FastBoot support
-- 🫚 Shadow root support
+### Highlights

+* 🖊 **TypeScript support** – ships with type definitions for smooth TypeScript integration.
+* ✨ **Glint support** – template type-checking out of the box for safer templates.
+* 🚀 **FastBoot compatible** – works in server-rendered Ember apps.
+* 🕶 **Shadow DOM support** – can be rendered inside shadow roots without breaking positioning or events.
+* 🛠 **Addon v2 ready** – modern Ember Addon v2 format.
+* 🎯 **Headless & lightweight** – provides dropdown logic and accessibility without forcing styles.
+* 🔧 **Flexible API** – fully customizable trigger and content; you control the markup and styling.
+* 🧩 **Composable** – integrates seamlessly with other Ember addons (e.g. [ember-power-select](https://www.ember-power-select.com)).
+* ♿ **Accessible by default** – full keyboard navigation, ARIA attributes, and focus management built-in.
+* 📱 **Responsive positioning** – automatic repositioning on scroll and viewport boundaries.

 ### Compatibility